cannatag/ldap3/docs/manual/source/connections.rst

 * auto_escape: automatically applies LDAP encoding to filter values, default to True

-* auto_encode: automatically tries to convert from local encoding to UTF8 when sending data to the server, default to True
+* auto_encode: automatically tries to convert from local encoding to UTF8 for well known syntaxes and types, default to True

 .. note::